121st Air Refueling Wing: Twenty-first century

 After the terrorist attacks on 11 September 2001, the 121st Air Refueling Wing launched into immediate action supporting armed aircraft over the United States during Operation Noble Eagle.
 The 121st ARW had the distinction of flying more missions than any other unit during this time.
 The 121st ARW has also deployed and participated in Operation Enduring Freedom over Afghanistan, as well as the Iraq War after 2003.

 In addition to the combat deployments, the unit has also been very heavily tasked with airlift missions during national emergencies.
 Immediately following Hurricane Katrina in August 2005, the 121st ARW was one of the first units to send aircraft into Louisiana filled with supplies and troops.
 Similar missions were flown in September 2005, after Hurricane Rita.

 In 2010, the wing commander Brigadier General Thomas Botchie was forced to resign after allegations of cronyism, fraternization, inappropriate conduct, and sexual harassment were made against him by members of the wing and substantiated by an investigation.
 Witnesses stated that fraternization and unprofessional relationships within the wing were widespread and also included another senior officer, Colonel Stephen McMahon, the wing's operations group commander.

+2026 Iran War

+During the 2026 Iran war, three airmen from the Wing died following a non-combat crash of a Boeing KC-135 Stratotanker in Western Iraq.